nss-evening-web-development/curriculum/src/data/curriculum/client/week-08/06-book-details.md

   return { ...bookObject, authorObject };
 };
 ```
-NOTE: we only want to use async/await as used abovewhen we have data that is dependent on another API call.
+NOTE: we only want to use async/await as used above when we have data that is dependent on another API call.
 For all else, we can use `Promise.all`, `Promise.allSettled`, etc. Why?
-Because we do not want to wait for each API call to be made is it is not necessary.
+Because we do not want to wait for each API call to be made if it is not necessary.
 This would slow down the code.